Dewaar: The Best of Junoon

-Dewaar: The Best of Junoon is the third compilation album and the fourteenth overall album released by Pakistani rock band, Junoon.
-The album is produced by the band vocalist and lead guitarist, Salman Ahmad.
+Dewaar: The Best of Junoon is the third compilation album and the fourteenth album overall released by Pakistani rock band, Junoon.
+The album is produced by Salman Ahmad, the band vocalist and lead guitarist.

-"Garaj Baras" was the soundtrack of the Bollywood movie, Paap and "Azadi" was the soundtrack of the movie based on Pakistan founder, Muhammad Ali Jinnah, Jinnah the Movie.
+"Garaj Baras" was the soundtrack of the Bollywood movie Paap and "Azadi" was the soundtrack of Jinnah the Movie, which was based on the life of Muhammad Ali Jinnah, the founder of Pakistan.